Registers of Personal Data

 In 2012/2013 the Information Compliance Office, in conjunction with nominated Data Protection champions, compiled a Central Register of Personal Data for UCC which detailed all personal data UCC holds as a data controller.
 To comply with GDPR, this Register must now be updated to reflect any changes such as new personal data being held, data no longer held and amendments to any details.
 New requirements for GDPR also require additional information to be held on the Register of Personal Data.
 A new register must be compiled which captures the same information for personal data where UCC acts as the data processor.

-The information captured within the personal data registers informs the need for new or amended Data Protection notices and will be one of the first tasks completed by the project.
+The information captured within the personal data registers informs the need for new or amended Data Protection notices.